b-wave/VP2_TFT-Weather-Receiver/README.md

 TFT to work with the RFM69 was because of this excellent article: https://www.pjrc.com/better-spi-bus-design-in-3-steps/  Thanks Paul!

-This project was intended to be a low cost replacement for a broken Davis Vu Weather staion that the ISS still works (with a few issues) but that is another story.
-Hopefully someone can find this useful.

 https://github.com/kobuki/VPTools
 VPTools is a Davis(TM) weather station compatible transceiver library.